henryse/dino-web-framework/README.md

+# Beta Branch

+Adding support for htts and events.

 # Welcome!

 In my professional career I use Java and C++ but my favorite two languages are C and Ruby.
 I wanted to create a web server framework for my Raspberry PI that would be simple and memory efficient.
 This is not intended as High Performance Framework like NGINX or a Reactor Pattern like JavaRX.
 It is simply an easy to use framework to create simple web services for small systems in C.